MartinTCode/pulse-edudata-integrator/README.md

 - **Maven Jar / Dependency Plugins** — package the project and copy required runtime JARs.
 - **Flyway Maven Plugin** — applies SQL migrations through the `db` profile.

+### Why These Dependencies Are Used in Assignment 3

+Assignment 3 focuses on implementing a prototype of the *“Administration of Study Results”* process using REST-based web services that simulate LTU’s systems **Epok**, **StudentITS**, and **Ladok**.
+These dependencies together provide all layers required for that architecture:

+- **Jersey + Jackson** enable building and exposing REST endpoints that exchange JSON between the simulated systems.
+- **Hibernate + JPA + PostgreSQL + HikariCP** handle persistence for each system’s local database schema.
+- **Validation (Jakarta / Hibernate Validator)** ensures data integrity before it reaches the database.
+- **Flyway** keeps the three schemas synchronized and versioned for each subsystem.
+- **JavaFX** provides a lightweight GUI for interacting with the backend prototype.
+- **Logging and Testing (SLF4J, Logback, JUnit, Rest-Assured)** support debugging and verifying correct REST communication.

+In short, these dependencies implement a realistic **Service-Oriented Architecture (SOA)** stack that covers the complete flow described in the assignment—from GUI input to REST integration and database persistence.